techidaily/site-screen-capture/source/_posts/new-expertise-in-making-screen-captures-on-ios-easier.md

 ![customize settings for filmora recorder](https://images.wondershare.com/filmora/article-images/2021/screen-recording-on-iphone-11.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Now comes the time to disclose the little surprise, that is, the Wondershare Filmora Video Editor.
 After you have recorded anything, you can edit it by adding cool transitions and effects to it.
 With Filmora Video editor, add text and titles to make your video seem classy and organized.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/w7c5EHp-GDw?si=UTw7lZR0wTmRjp8W" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Ending Thoughts